 2. COST OF LIVING!
 The second factor to evaluate is how expensive a city can you afford?
 I paid $4,500 rent in Hong Kong.
 And the funny thing is that when I moved to Malaysia I earned 1/3 less in salary but because the cost of living is SO LOW in Kuala Lumpur, I actually had more money at the end of the month than with the bigger salary in Hong Kong.

 There are loads of amazing tools and cost-of-living calculators online that will help you understand the real cost of living in most countries around the world.
+If you’ve got the funds to do so, you may want to consider moving to Thailand to live in a luxury piece of Koh Samui Real Estate, if this is appealing to you – and, quite frankly, how could it not be?

 3. [FOR WOMEN] How much personal freedom can you live with/without?
 While I don’t regret the 3 years I lived and worked in India, I also would never live there again.
 Nor would I move to a similar country where I’d lose my personal freedoms in such an extreme way (I’ve written all about my experience on Women’s Personal Freedom: India vs. China if you’d like to read it).